 Students can request a research mentor from among our resident or visiting faculty whose research matches their personal scientific interests and career goals.

 Summer high school students who live beyond commuting distance live on-campus in the Emery Cottage. served in the Dining Hall.
 The residential program is supervised by a full-time Residential Advisor, who helps coordinate weekend activities.

-Summer Research Fellowship applications are generally accepted in late fall, with an application deadline in early January.
+Summer Research Fellowship applications are generally accepted in late fall, with an application deadline in early February.
 Most fellowships cover all expenses (room, board, travel) and pay a weekly stipend.